ehsan11100/AdGuard/Configuration.md

-  -w, --work-dir VALUE               Path to the working directory -h, --host VALUE                   Host address to bind HTTP server on -p, --port VALUE                   Port to serve HTTP pages on -s, --service VALUE                Service control action: status, install, uninstall, start, stop, restart -l, --logfile VALUE                Path to log file.
+  -w, --work-dir VALUE               Path to the working directory -h, --host VALUE                   Host address to bind HTTP server on -p, --port VALUE                   Port to serve HTTP pages on -s, --service VALUE                Service control action: status, install, uninstall, start, stop, restart, reload (configuration)
+  -l, --logfile VALUE                Path to log file.
 If empty: write to stdout; if 'syslog': write to system log --pidfile VALUE                    Path to a file where PID is stored --check-config                     Check configuration and exit